Robotoalpha/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 12. the script Write a script that prints the type of the file named iamafile.
 The file iamafile will be in the /tmp directory.

+Task 13. the script create a link nammed _ls_